 AWG stands ready to engage with all CTC contracting states to work through issues and ensure compliance, including in the insolvency context.

 AWG also stands ready, in light of the above principles, to consult with governments in connection with any temporary emergency measure that may have the effect of impacting, in any way, the aviation financing and leasing sector.
-As part of that, AWG has published a modification to the methodology for the CTC compliance index.
+As part of that, AWG has published: (i) watchlists on this matter, and (ii) a modification to the methodology for the CTC compliance index.